 • The recordings you used are copyrighted

-If you want to use royalty-free classical music for your projects, it’s best to look for sources online instead of ripping a CD or downloading songs from the internet without permission.
-You only have two choices, to record the compositions and arrange them yourself, which is the hard route — or to subscribe to websites like Mubert that can provide you with a vast selection of music that you can legally use for your projects.
+If you want to use royalty-free classical music for your projects, it’s best to look for sources online.
+Avoid ripping CDs or downloading songs from the internet without permission.
+You have two choices: record and arrange the compositions yourself, which is challenging.
+Alternatively, you can subscribe to websites like Mubert.
+These sites provide a vast selection of music that you can legally use for your projects.

 Related Posts